Bonds shine again as Great Rotation gives way to Asset Reflation

 At the end of last year the stock of global financial assets stood at $242 trillion, according to Deutsche Bank.
 Of that, equities accounted for only $64 trillion and fixed income assets were worth some $97 trillion.

-Global stock market capitalisation was worth 87 percent of all goods and services produced in the world economy last year.
+Global stock market capitalization was worth 87 percent of all goods and services produced in the world economy last year.
 The value of outstanding bonds was worth 133 percent.

 In short, it doesn't take a huge relative shift to magnify the impact on stocks.
 The flip side to that is it takes a sizeable flow in or out of fixed income to really be felt.